 - Click Finish to exit the Wizard.

-After a user has set up their offline MFA profile, they will be prompted to enter the mobile passcode generated by their authentication application or YubiKey as the second form of authentication when they attempt to log in to their machine if it cannot connect to the Centrify Identity platform instance.
+After a user has set up their offline MFA profile, they will be prompted to enter the mobile passcode generated by their authentication application or YubiKey as the second form of authentication when they attempt to log in to their machine if it cannot connect to the Centrify Platform instance.

 Note: If you have already set up your offline MFA profile and want to reconfigure (override) it, you will be prompted for multi-factor authentication.
 That profile is set in the MFA Login Policy.